Jeremy Clarkson Net Worth

 Jeremy Clarkson net worth and salary: Jeremy Clarkson is an English television presenter, journalist, and writer who has a net worth of $60 million.
 He is best known as the host of the internationally acclaimed sports car show "Top Gear," which is consistently one of the most viewed television shows in the world.

-Early Life: Jeremy Clarkson was born on April 11, 1960, in Doncaster, England to Shirley, a teacher, and Edward, a traveling salesman.
-Clarkson's parents also ran their own business selling tea cozies.
-His parents put Clarkson's name down in advance for private school, years before his entrance to them, with no idea of how they were going to afford it.
-Shortly before his admission, his parents made two Paddington Bear toys for their children.
-They were so popular that they began selling them through their tea cozy business.
-However, they didn't have the licensing rights to Paddington Bear and were soon served with a cease and desist notice from Paddington Bear's creator Michael Bond's lawyers.
+Early Life: Jeremy Clarkson was born on April 11, 1960, in Doncaster, England to Shirley and Edward.
+His parents put Clarkson's name down years in advance for private school, with no idea of how they were going to afford the tuition.
+Shortly before he was to begin school, his parents made two Paddington Bear toys for their children.
+They were so popular that they began selling them.
+However, they were soon served with a cease and desist notice from the legal team of Paddington Bear's creator Michael Bond.
 Edward Clarkson went to London to meet with Bond's lawyer.
 He ended up meeting Bond in the elevator on the way to the meeting and the two hit it off.
-Bond awarded the Clarksons the licensing rights to Paddington Bear throughout the world.
-The income from this paid for Jeremy's schooling at Hill House School, Doncaster and Repton School.
+Bond awarded the Clarksons the worldwide licensing rights to Paddington Bear.
+The income from this paid for Jeremy's schooling.

-Career: He is most widely known as the host of the internationally acclaimed sports car show "Top Gear," however, his first job was as a traveling salesman for his parents' business, selling Paddington Bear toys.
-He later worked as a journalist for a number of newspapers including the Rotherham Advertiser, Rochdale Observer, Wolverhampton Express and Star, and Shropshire Star.
+Career: He is most widely known as the host of the internationally acclaimed sports car show "Top Gear," however, his first job was as a salesman for his parents' Paddington Bears business.
+He went on to work as a journalist for a number of newspapers including the Rotherham Advertiser, Rochdale Observer, Wolverhampton Express and Star, and Shropshire Star.
 It was at the Shropshire Star where he got his first opportunity to write about cars.
-He started out with Peugeots and Fiats before working his way up to Ford Granadas and Range Rovers.
-After seven years, he was allowed to drive an Aston Martin Lagonda.
-After 10 years, he drove his first Lamborghini.
+He started out writing about Peugeots and Fiats before working his way up to Range Rovers and Ford Granadas.
+After seven years, he was finally allowed to drive an Aston Martin Lagonda.
+After 10 years, he got the chance to drive his first Lamborghini.

 Clarkson formed the Motoring Press Agency (MPA) in 1984.
 He and fellow motoring journalist Jonathan Gill conducted road tests for newspapers and car magazines.
 He has been a regular contributor to Top Gear magazine since its debut in 1993.

-His first big television appearance was as the presenter/host of "Top Gear" in its earlier format from October 1988 to February 2000.
-Clarkson was also the host of the show's new format from October 2002 to March 2015.
-Alongside his co-presenters James May and Richard Hammond, Clarkson is credited with turning "Top Gear" into the most-watched show on BBC Two, which is rebroadcast to more than 100 countries around the world.
+His first big television appearance was as the presenter/host of "Top Gear" in its original format from October 1988 to February 2000 and again from October 2002 to March 2015.
+Clarkson is largely credited with turning "Top Gear" into the most-watched show on BBC Two.

 In 2007, Clarkson and co-host James May were the first people to reach the North Pole in a car, as shown on "Top Gear: Polar Special."